Create Buffer Size from an Attribute Value

 Introduction

 In FME, a buffer can be created around a geometry using a width extracted from an attribute.
-Using an attribute value as the buffer size can be useful in scenarios where the size of the geometry needs to be variable or dynamic, such as pipe diameter, road width, catchment areas, zoning, and more.
+Using an attribute value as the buffer size can be useful in scenarios where the geometry's size needs to be variable or dynamic, such as pipe diameter, road width, catchment areas, zoning, and more.

 The key transformer for creating buffers is the Bufferer, which works with point, line, and polygon features.
 The Bufferer can take a constant value or an attribute as the buffer size.
 To create an expression based on an attribute value, use the ExpressionEvaluator transformer.